 Because I have moved house a lot over the years I have also taken up the habit of making picture books so the barn becomes easier to carry.
 Sixteen years ago, in probably the smallest room I ever had, I made the first, spreading out years of collected images on every available surface and arranging them in ways that made sense to me.
 The years had caused a natural selection; what goes into the books has stood the test of time.

 I cannot live without a pin board, the way I cannot live without a diary, and arranging images has become an important part of what I do for a living.
 Magazines no longer yield as much treasure and most of what I now collect is in folders on my computer.
-But I made a digital collage for a work project a couple of years ago, helped by Sandra Tukker, who has also built this website.
-It is the cover of a brochure made for a film I fought long and hard to get off the ground.
+But I made a digital collage for a work project a couple of years ago, the cover of a brochure made for a film I fought long and hard to get off the ground.

 I have put that project to sleep while I finish work on my new book with Pauline van Lynden, LIVING IRON, and return to two projects based on my experiences living in Shanghai in the early noughties, plus a children’s novel – all stacks of material gestated over a long period of time, so that hopefully the dross will fall away easily and what remains is like my picture files are to me: filled with the good and the true, and capable of making you dream.